-Here you have a simple, low cost and sturdy tank.
-Get yourself engaged in spreading the tank!
-Many ideas are possible: building the tanks yourself after you got training, get trainers trained, finance the training of trainers and/or the materials for the tanks, spread the idea and distribute this booklet.
-You can be assured that: many people benefitting from rainwater of the tanks will be grateful to you!
+Here you have a simple, low cost and sturdy tank or cistern.
+Get yourself engaged in spreading the cistern!
+Many ideas are possible: building the cisterns yourself after you got training, get trainers trained, finance the training of trainers and/or the materials for the cisterns, spread the idea and distribute this booklet.
+You can be assured that: many people benefitting from rainwater of the cisterns will be grateful to you!